Texcraft

 . -

 Occasionally some explainers that are high-level and theoretical.
-Some parts of the Texlang user guide (such as the introduction) have this style.
+Some parts of the Texlang user guide (such as the manifesto) have this style.

 There are currently no how-to guides - we think the tutorials are enough for the moment.